COVID-19 Self Screening

 A digital pass with a YELLOW "Hazard" graphic indicating that you are permitted to enter campus at a limited capacity.
 Please visit the quarantine and isolation guide webpage for more information about "quarantine in place" guidelines.

-Students should be ready to show their pass upon entering a campus facility such as a classroom, building or office.
+Students must be prepared to show their pass upon entering a campus facility such as a classroom, building or office.
 Each pass will contain a date stamp, good for that day only.

 If you are in Isolation or Quarantine